opinion

 The best way to take advantage of this opportunity is by creating streams that feel festive and fun, so here are some tips to help make your holiday season joyous — and profitable.

-If you share your own fun, festive traditions within your fan community, and your livestreams help people get through the holidays with laughs and good vibes.
+If you share your own fun, festive traditions within your fans, and your livestreams help people get through the holidays with laughs and good vibes, it will help you build a thriving cam room community and boost your bottom line too.

 All the Trimmings

 The holidays offer a chance to lean into the “community” side of your fan base even more than usual.
 In my room, we still talk fitness and movies like we would at any other time, but I also try to add that “extra” seasonal touch.
-I want it to feel like an online “home” where everyone feels welcome.
+I aim to make it feel like an online “home” where everyone feels welcome.

 You don’t need to go overboard with holiday outfits — unless cosplay is your brand — but a cute Santa hat or a reindeer headband never hurt anyone.
 A cute sweater and knee socks can help make “cozy-sexy” a thing, or simply break out your hottest red lingerie, if that’s more your vibe.